start portlet menu bar

 Home Maintenance Checklist

-Our home maintenance list will help keep your home in top shape all year around.
+Our home maintenance list will help keep your home in top shape all year.

-To keep your biggest investment in good repair and avoid unnecessary costs, you’ll want to stay on top of home maintenance.
-Each season there are chores that need to be done.
-While it may feel daunting, if you break them down into bite-sized tasks you can easily keep up with your maintenance and enjoy your home for many years to come.
+To keep your biggest investment in good repair and avoid unnecessary costs, you’ll want to stay on top of home maintenance chores each season.
+While it may feel daunting, if you break the to-do list down into bite-sized tasks you can easily keep up with your maintenance and enjoy your home for many years to come.
 Here is a season-by-season checklist to keep you on top of it all!

 Spring home maintenance

 Once the weather starts to warm up and the ground thaws, it’s time to head outside and see how your property faired during the winter months.
-When you are sure the snow is not making an end of season comeback, you’ll be able to tackle some of these springtime chores.
+When you are sure the snow is not making a surprise comeback, you’ll be able to tackle some of these springtime chores.

 Store your snowblower.
 Once the season is over, don’t forget to properly store your snowblower.
 Start by draining the fuel and cleaning the parts.
-You can also bring it to a professional to clean and check to make sure it’s good for next season.
+You can also take it to a professional to clean and check to make sure it’s in good shape for next season.

 Check your mower.
 Make sure your lawn mower is ready to work by having it serviced with a tune up before the grass starts growing quickly.
 They will sharpen the blades and check all plugs.
 If you use a service, then make sure your contract is in place.
-Start cleaning up the lawn from any debris and put some fertilizer down.
-This will help bring back some of the nutrients and revitalize your lawn for faster growth.
+Start cleaning the lawn of any debris and put fertilizer down.
+This will help bring back nutrients and revitalize your lawn for faster growth.

 Put down seed.
-If your lawn is missing some grass in some parts, put some seed down, so it will help foster growth in the spring.
-It’s also a good time to start planting spring flowers as long as you’re sure there’s no chance of springtime frost.
+If your lawn is missing some grass in areas, put seed down to boost spring growth.
+It’s also a good time to start planting spring flowers once the threat of frost has passed.

 Check your gutters.
-With the rainy spring weather, it’s important to check your gutters to make sure they aren’t clogged or have damage.
-This should be done at least twice a year or more often if many trees hang over your roof.
+With the rainy spring weather, it’s important to check your gutters to make sure they aren’t clogged or damaged.
+This should be done at least twice a year if many trees hang over your roof.

 Change the air filter in your HVAC system.
 Spring is a good time to change your air filter, especially if you ran your heat a lot during the winter.
 A clogged filter can cause maintenance problems and increase your energy costs.